Chapter 8 From Communalism To The Partition Topic B The Communal Divide And The Decision Of Partition Of India

 Answer: The elections to the provincial assembly were held in 1937 by the Government of India Act (1935).

 Question 3.
-When has the Calcutta riot happened?
+When did the Calcutta riot happen?

 Answer: The Calcutta riot happened on 16th August 1946.